NachoColl/blockchain-web-services/docs/index.md

 ### Tokenomics

+[under construction]

-Our Token will have the folowwing main use cases:
+Blockchain Web Services Token will have the folowwing main use cases:

 - For Blockchain Web Services API User (platform customers), token will be necessary to execute Smart Contracts API calls,